Baredal/thesis_furnitures/README.md

 python src/results/evaluate_hybrid.py
 ```

-To reproduce from proccessed data creaation triplets (requires processed data), additionally run:
+To reproduce from proccessed data creation triplets (requires processed data), additionally run:
 - `src/ml/embeddings_for_training.ipynb` — ResNet50 embedding extraction for negative mining
 - Per-source notebooks in `src/data_processing/`

-Processed is standardised into a unified directory structure, regardless of its original source (e.g., DeepFurniture or Sklad Mebliv) or room type.
+Processed is standardised into a unified directory structure regardless of its original source (e.g., DeepFurniture or Sklad Mebliv) or room type.
 The directory hierarchy for a processed scene looks like this:

 ```text
 processed_data/